 Within the Old Quarter lie many of Hanoi’s major attractions; Hoan Kiem Lake, the National Museum of Vietnamese History, Bach Ma Temple and the Hanoi Opera House.

-The Hanoi Train Track is quite possibly the best thing to do in Hanoi.
+The Hanoi Train Street is quite possibly the best thing to do in Hanoi.
 In fact, I enjoyed this experience so much that I have decided to write an entire blog post solely on the matter.
-Stay tuned for more information!
+Click here to read everything you need to know about Hanoi Train Street.

 5 Things to Do in Hanoi